-- 5. Using your hand, tap lightly on compression rod nut and rebound knob assembly to disengage seals on lowers.
-Now, completely unthread compression rod nut and rebound knob assembly and remove from fork. - 6.
-Lay fork face down on something protective. - 7.
+- 5. Using your hand, push on compression rod nut and rebound knob assembly to disengage seals on lowers.
+Now, completely unthread compression rod nut and rebound knob assembly and remove from fork. - Lay fork face down on something protective. - 7.
 Grabbing the lowers and the upper legs with a hand on each, pull and separate LEAVE LOWERS LAYING FACE DOWN TO PREVENT THE LOSS OF OIL.
-If oil is lost from the lowers, Helm forks use 15w Motul fork oil, 5-7ml in air spring leg, 10-15mL in damper leg. - Clamp the steerer tube of the separated uppers in a bike stand with the legs facing up.
-Using a 22mm wrench, unthread air seal head on air side leg.
+If oil is lost from the lowers, Helm forks use 15w Motorex Fork Oil, 5ml in Air Spring Leg, 7ml in Damper Leg. - Clamp the steerer tube of the separated uppers in a bike stand with the legs facing up.
+Using a pick, carefully remove retaining ring from air side leg.